openstack-archive/networking-ovs-dpdk/doc/source/getstarted/devstack/ubuntu.rst

 Getting started with Openstack and OVS-DPDK
 ===========================================

-This getting started guide describes the setup of Openstack with OVS-DPDK in a dual node configuration.
+This is a getting started guide that describes the setup of Openstack with OVS-DPDK in a dual node configuration.

-Some command line examples are provided to match the described topology, tailor these to suit your environment.
+The command line examples provided match the described topology, tailor these to suit your environment.

 Requirements
 ------------
-This getting started is executed with the following hardware and software.
+The implementation outlined below is executed with the following hardware and software.

 Hardware
 ========